 Thankfully, SWDs are easy to train and love helping out with outdoor tasks.
 To keep SWDs happy, provide them with puzzles because they love problem-solving tasks.

 SWDs can weigh between 31-49 pounds and reach 16 to 20 inches tall.
 As a family-friendly dog, you can trust it with your little kids.
-The breed can also live between 12-14 years.
+The breed can live between 12-14 years.

 Most people know Poodles as a dog breed with fluffy fur.
 Unlike other dogs that resemble mops, Poodles don’t grow cords naturally.
 Poodle parents interested in the unique coat can alter their dog’s fur to produce a mop-like coat.